 Our approach demonstrates that the use of CP Nets, for constructing a conceptual model of the system to be realized, provides valuable insights in terms of understanding the problem domain and identifying the behavior of the system.
 Moreover, the same conceptual model provides a comprehensive specification on which to base the ultimate realization of the required functionality.
-We have incrementally mapped it to an operational system using widely available opensource and commercial-off-the-shelf (COTS) software.
+We have incrementally mapped it to an operational system using widely available open-source and commercial-off-the-shelf (COTS) software.
+For the concrete realization of the system we used YAWL (as a workflow engine) and Microsoft Exchange Server 2007 / Outlook (as the platform providing calendar and user interaction).
 This demonstrates that although the specification model is detailed, it remains at a sufficient level of abstraction to allow its constituent components to be concretized in various ways.
 Moreover, it also shows that our ideas can, for example, be applied to a variety of WfMSs and scheduling systems.